Kotlin/kotlinx-kover/docs/migration-to-0.6.0.md

 # Main differences

-The new API allows you to configure Kover more flexible and in one place.
+The new API allows you to configure Kover in a more flexible manner, while being more concise than the previous API.
-Now there is no need to configure each Kover task separately.
+From now on, there is no need to configure each Kover task separately.

-In the new API, the plugin is used only for one project.
-If you need Kover in several projects, apply the plugin for each of them.
+In the new API, in order to respect upcoming Gradle conventions, the plugin should be explicitly applied to each project that needs coverage.
 To create merged tasks (that collect test coverage from different projects), enable it by `koverMerged.enable()` or
 ```
 koverMerged {